+The UL BW subfield of the Common Info field along with the UL BW Extension subfield of the Special User Info field indicates the bandwidth in the U-SIG of the EHT TB PPDU and is defined in Table 9-31k (UL BW Extension subfield encoding).

-The GI And HE-LTF Type subfield of the Common Info field indicates the GI and HE-LTF type of the HE TB PPDU response.
-The GI And HE-LTF Type subfield encoding is defined in Table 9-31e (GI And HE-LTF Type subfield encoding).
+The GI And HE/EHT-LTF Type subfield of the Common Info field indicates the GI and HE/EHT-LTF type of the HE/EHT TB PPDU response.
+The GI And HE/EHT-LTF Type subfield encoding is defined in Table 9-31e (GI And HE/EHT-LTF Type subfield encoding).